Page Authority Checker

 Page Authority (PA) measures the ranking strength of a specific page.
 Domain Authority (DA) measures the overall domain.
 Trust Flow (Majestic) measures link quality.
 Citation Flow measures link quantity.
 These metrics are vendor-specific and not used by Google directly, but they correlate with actual ranking performance because they indirectly measure what Google measures: the quality and quantity of inbound links.

 Domains without HTTPS transmit data in plaintext, enabling man-in-the-middle attacks.
 Missing robots.txt may expose sensitive paths to search engine indexing.
 Old domains can be acquired by attackers specifically to inherit their reputation (domain aging abuse).
-Regular monitoring of your domain's technical health prevents reputation damage and ensures search engines continue indexing your content correctly.
+Regular monitoring of your domain's technical health prevents reputation damage and ensures search engines continue indexing content correctly.

 What is a good domain authority score?